enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/app-setup/index.md

 Search for the keywords to learn more about each warning.
 To ignore, add // eslint-disable-next-line to the line before.
 ```
 The `npm run serve` command (aliased as `enact serve`) will build and host your project on a web server.
 While building the code, it allows ESLint to perform a static analysis of the source code.
 ESLint helps you to find syntax errors, anti-patterns, and to write the source code in a consistent code style.
-See [about ESLint](https://eslint.org/docs/latest/) for more information.
+Visit [ESLint](https://eslint.org/) for more information.
 If you only want to run a static analysis of the code you wrote, use `npm run lint` command (aliased as `enact lint`).

 Returning to the warning message, ESLint says img elements should have an `alt` property.
 That's right.
 When you use the `<img />` tag, it is recommended to define an `alt` property for accessibility failure to load the image.
 More info is available on [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img).
 We'll add the `alt` property to the tag as follows.
 See if it is built successfully.
 ```js